 1/2 cup semi-sweet chocolate, melted in microwave 2 minutes and drizzle on top using a ziplock bag.
 Pour chocolate into a ziplock bag, then snip one of the bottom corners to make a small hole and drizzle chocolate through zig zagging chocolate back and forth across bread.

-(Fore more of a ganache add 3 to 4 tablespoons of heavy cream into the melted chocolate and whisk together well until shiny and smooth)
+(For a more of a chocolate ganache add 1/2 cup heavy cream into the melted chocolate and whisk together well until shiny and smooth) Drizzle!

 Slice and serve!